 While some of the rides are more intense than others, there is something for everyone at Pleasure Beach.
 The park’s most popular ride is a roller coaster that was built in 1932, which is sure to get your heart racing.
 If you need a break from the rides, there are plenty of other attractions to explore, including traditional fairground games and sideshows.

-If you’re feeling hungry during your visit to Pleasure Beach, there are plenty of catering outlets to choose from.
+If you’re feeling hungry during your visit to Pleasure Beach, there are several catering outlets to choose from.
 The Food Court is located in the heart of the park, right next to the Flying Dumbo ride.
 Here, you’ll find a range of delicious food options to satisfy your appetite.

-For anyone with a sweet tooth, Carousel Candy is the perfect place to indulge in traditional fairground treats.
+For anyone with a sweet tooth, Carousel Candy is the perfect place to enjoy traditional fairground treats.
 And if you’re looking for a refreshing treat on a hot day, Leo’s Ice Cream Parlour is sure to hit the spot.

 For those who fancy a drink, baguettes, fresh-bean coffees, and snacks, The Pleasure Beach Inn is the ideal spot to sit down and relax.
 Located to the left of the Pirate Ship, it’s the park’s fully licensed pub and offers a range of drinks and pub grub.